MicrosoftDocs/sdk-api/sdk-api-src/content/dwrite/nn-dwrite-idwritetextlayout.md

 <a href="https://msdn.microsoft.com/970ea72c-d097-42c2-9d93-774387ba7881">HitTestTextRange</a>
 </td>
 <td align="left" width="63%">
- The application calls this function to get a set of hit-test metrics
-     corresponding to a range of text positions.
+ The application calls this function to get a set of hit-test metrics corresponding to a range of text positions.
 One of the main usages is to implement highlight selection of the text string.

 The function returns E_NOT_SUFFICIENT_BUFFER, which is equivalent to HRESULT_FROM_WIN32(ERROR_INSUFFICIENT_BUFFER), when the buffer size of hitTestMetrics is too small to hold all the regions calculated by the function.
 In this situation, the function sets the output value *actualHitTestMetricsCount to the number of geometries calculated.

 The application is responsible for allocating a new buffer of greater size and calling the function again.

 A good value to use as an initial value for maxHitTestMetricsCount may be calculated from the following equation:

-         maxHitTestMetricsCount = lineCount * maxBidiReorderingDepth
+<pre class="syntax" xml:space="preserve"><code>maxHitTestMetricsCount = lineCount * maxBidiReorderingDepth</code></pre>

-     where lineCount is obtained from the value of the output argument *actualLineCount (from the function <b>IDWriteTextLayout</b>::GetLineLengths),
+where lineCount is obtained from the value of the output argument
+     *actualLineCount (from the function <b>IDWriteTextLayout</b>::GetLineLengths),
      and the maxBidiReorderingDepth value from the <a href="https://msdn.microsoft.com/4524ace3-fca6-4daf-9ecb-516771e53fc9">DWRITE_TEXT_METRICS</a>structure of the output argument *textMetrics (from the function
      <a href="https://msdn.microsoft.com/73a85977-5c24-4abc-ad8c-1d0d6474bd7e">IDWriteFactory</a>::<a href="https://msdn.microsoft.com/f76f85df-112f-4bc3-b922-a0d7940d2954">CreateTextLayout</a>).